Miccighel/NewBestSub/README.md

 ## Deterministic execution

 - `--seed <long>` sets the master seed explicitly.
 - `--deterministic` enables reproducibility.
-If `--seed` is absent, a stable seed is derived from core parameters.
+If `--seed` is absent, a stable seed is derived.
 - The effective seed is logged and embedded in the output folder name.

 ---